 Retirement products are an excellent first investment, because even when you’re tempted to cash them in, you can’t.
 They also give you an opportunity to see how share investments behave over time.
 Lastly, they offer a huge tax benefit.
 You can read more about these products in this blog.

 Once you have this foundation firmly in place, you’re ready to make your first investment.
-We’ll hold your hand through that process in this blog.
+We’ll hold your hand through that process a little later in this series.

 Being outstanding with your money doesn’t have to be hard.
 This series of articles will give you all the tools you need to get your house in order to start investing.
 Written by Just One Lap and sponsored by OUTvest, this series is the ultimate guide to outstanding money.